 During the pre-match meeting the referee or their assistant may check whether the robots are capable of playing (i.e., whether they are at least able to follow and react to the ball).
-If none of the robots is capable of playing, the game will not be played and zero goals will be awarded to both teams.
+If none of the robots are capable of playing, the game will not be played and zero goals will be awarded to both teams.

-1.3 Kick-off
+2.3 Kick-

+off

-- Each half of the game begins with a kick-off.
+Each half of the game begins with a kick-off.
 All robots must be located on their own side of the field.
 All robots must be halted.
-The ball is positioned by a referee in the center of the field. - 1.3.2 The team kicking off places their robots on the field first.
+The ball is positioned by a referee in the center of the field.

+The team kicking-off places their robots on the field first.
 Robots cannot be placed nor remain behind the goal line or in the outer area.
-Robots cannot be repositioned once they have been placed. - 1.3.3 The team not kicking off will now place their robots on the defensive end of the field.
-All robots on the team not kicking off must be at least 30 cm away from the ball (outside of the center circle). - Robots cannot be placed behind the goal line or out of bounds.
-Robots cannot be repositioned once they have been placed, except if the referee requests to adjust their placement to make sure that the robots are placed properly within the field positions. - 1.3.5 On the referee's command (usually by whistle), all robots will be started immediately by each captain.
-Any robots that are started early will be removed by the referee from the field and deemed damaged. - 1.3.6 Before a kick-off, all damaged or out-of-bounds robots are allowed to return to the playing field immediately if they are ready and fully functional. - 1.3.7 If no robots are present at a kick-off (because they have moved out-of-bounds Rule 1.9, Out of bounds or are damaged Rule 1.10, Damaged robots), the penalties are discarded and the match resumes with a Rule 1.3.A, Neutral kick-off.
+Robots cannot be repositioned once they have been placed.

+The team not kicking-off places their robots on the defensive end of the field after the team kicking-off places their robots on the field.
+All robots on the team not kicking-off must be at least 30 cm away from the ball (outside of the center circle).

+Robots cannot be placed behind the goal line or out of bounds.
+Robots cannot be repositioned once they have been placed, except if the referee requests to adjust their placement to make sure that the robots are placed properly within the field positions.

+1 In previous version this said "When the goal difference reaches 10 the game finishes regardless of the state of the game clock."

+On the referee's command (usually by whistle), all robots will be started immediately by each captain.
+Any robots that are started early will be removed by the referee from the field and deemed damaged.

+Before a kick-off, all damaged or out-of-bounds robots are allowed to return to the playing field immediately if they are ready and fully functional.

+If no robots are present at a kick-off because they have moved out-of-bounds (Section 2.9) or are damaged (Section 2.10), the penalties are discarded and the match resumes with a neutral kick-off (Section 2.3.A).

-1.3.A Neutral kick-off
+2.3.
+A Neutral kick-off

-1.3.A.1 A netural kick-off is the same as the one described in Rule 1.3, Kick-off with a small change: all robots need must be at least 30 cm away from the ball (outside of the center circle).
+A neutral kick-off is the same as the one described in Section 2.3 with a small change: all robots need must be at least 30 cm away from the ball (outside of the center circle).

-1.4 Human interference
+2.4 Human interference

-- 1.4.1 Except for the kick-off, human interference from the teams (e.g. touching the robots) during the game is not allowed unless explicitly permitted by a referee.
-Violating team/team member(s) can be disqualified from the game. - 1.4.2 The referee or a referee assistant can help robots get unstuck if the ball is not being disputed near them and if the situation was created from normal interaction between robots (i.e. it was not a design or programming flaw of the robot alone).
+Except for the kick-off, human interference from the teams (e.g. touching the robots) during the game is not allowed unless explicitly permitted by a referee.
+Violating team/team member(s) can be disqualified from the game.

+The referee or a referee assistant can help robots get unstuck if the ball is not being disputed near them and if the situation was created from normal interaction between robots (i.e. it was not a design or programming flaw of the robot alone).
 The referee or a referee assistant will pull back the robots just enough for them to be able to move freely again.

-1.5 Ball movement
+2.5 Ball movement

-1.5.1 A robot cannot hold a ball.
+A robot cannot hold a ball.
 Holding a ball is defined as taking full control of the ball by removing all of degrees of freedom.
-Examples for ball holding include fixing a ball to the robot's body, surrounding a ball using the robot's body to prevent access by others, encircling the ball or somehow trapping the ball with any part of the robot's body.
+Examples for ball holding include fixing a ball to the robot's body, surrounding a ball using the robot's body to prevent access by others, encircling the ball, or somehow trapping the ball with any part of the robot's body.
 If a ball does not roll while a robot is moving, it is a good indication that the ball is trapped.